kalscium/ketchup/rules.md

 	- The precedence dictates the order of which operations are ordered in the ASA, with operations of lower precedence near the start of the array (no exceptions) and operations with larger precedence at the end, the ASA insertion rules ensures this order
 - ## Nodes
   - Nodes are simply an element in the ASA (Abstract Syntax Array)
-  - Nodes must have a unique type that determines it's recursive handed-ness, if it's an operand, unary or binary node, and also, if it's a unary node, it's alignment
+  - Nodes must have a unique type that determines it's associative-ness, if it's an operand, unary or binary node, and also, if it's a unary node, it's alignment
-  - Each node type must only have one, recursive handed-ness, kind and alignment
+  - Each node type must only have one, associative-ness, kind and alignment
   - Nodes only need to be queried on their precedence and kind (which should be derived from their internal type either way)
   - Nodes *should* only store their type and internal data (important for literals like 12 or "hello") - Nodes must be derived from at *least* one token from the lexer
 - ## Errors